menckend/alpha/index.md

 I also enjoy writing, but (until recently) I hadn't really written *just because I wanted to* in about twenty years or so.

 Also recently, I found myself motivated to try to re-define and re-tool the process associated with my practice as a newtork architect, needing to push it (and myself) in a much more agile/iterative/continuous direction.
-If I was going to evanglize the inevitability and desirabiliyt of infrastruce-as-code / NeOps, it seemed "only fair" that I should be working towards "architecture as code".
+If I was going to evanglize the inevitability and desirabiliyt of infrastruce-as-code/NetOps delivery models, it seemed "*only fair*" that I should be working towards an "architecture as code" framework.

 Long-story short, I started experimenting with a lot of Github's native "fringe" (not directly source-code-management related) but still interesting functionality.
 Github pages turned out to be a very big part of that, and I wound up with conjuring a GH Pages / Jekyll baseline configuration that I decided was a decent framework for a personal site/blog/portfolio/whatever.
 I'm having fun learning how to coax things out of Jekyll and *torturing* myself trying to do things with Liquid that would be ten-to-thirty times easier in JS.
 Getting source-controlled SVG diagrams embedded *nicely* into published pages has been particularly fun.
 (By "nicely", I mean they render pleasantly in the published page, and are clickable to open in-browser in diagrams.net, and still remain source-controlled.)